 What makes the raku pottery process different from others such as stoneware?
 Both the clay used and the glazes as well as the firing process itself.

-Technically speaking, any type of clay – referred to as ‘clay body’ by those who work with clay – can be used in the raku firing process (though not all can be used successfully) and the clay itself generally matures at a higher temperature than that of the raku firing; raku pieces are pulled from the firing (red hot) when the glazes appear to have matured.
-The temperature range for raku firing is between 1860-1900, depending on glazes used and other factors such as how many pieces are being fired together, ambient temperatures outdoors – to name a few.
-Not all clay bodies can stand up to the expansion/contraction experienced in raku firing, therefore, not all clay bodies can successfully be fired this way without cracking or otherwise self-destructing; i.e. porcelain.
+Technically speaking, any type of clay – referred to as ‘clay body’ by those who work with clay – can be used in the raku firing process (though not all can be used successfully).
+The clay itself generally matures at a higher temperature than that of the raku firing.
+Raku pieces are pulled from the firing (red hot) when the glazes appear to have matured, which is before the clay matures.